 Splash! camp spends time every day in and on the water.
 Kids will get a chance to try a little of everything – swimming, boating, and fishing on Camp Sealth’s waterfront.
-Then, take a break from the cold Puget Sound water and take a field trip to the afternoon free swim at the Vashon public pool.
+Then, take a break from the cold Puget Sound water and go on a field trip to swim at a local pool.

 What to Expect